 With a client base as diverse as housebuilders, local authorities and transport bodies, James offers strategic and tactical advice which is politically insightful and commercially focused.

-As Head of HR & Operations, Amy is responsible for the daily operation of the Company, and for designing and driving the transformative people agenda across the group.
+As Head of Group HR & Operations, Amy oversees our HR and Operations teams, and is responsible for designing and driving the transformative people agenda across the group.

-With combined operational, commercial and HR experience across the finance, broadcast, technology and not for profit industries, she brings a commercial and people focused approach to enabling organisational growth and development.
+With 16 years of combined operational, commercial and HR experience across the finance, broadcast, technology and not for profit industries, she brings a commercial and people focused approach to enabling organisational growth and development.

 Rhiannon has significant expertise in corporate and stakeholder communications and public relations, delivering corporate communications campaigns across the built environment.
 She has worked for property development industry clients such as Anthology, Linden Homes and Associated British Ports (ABP), for over a decade.

-Kevin is an experienced political communications consultant who specialises in political advocacy and campaigning for clients across the built environment.
+Kevin is an experienced local government communications consultant who specialises in planning communications, political advocacy and community campaigning for clients across the built environment.

 Director – Head of South